oxsecurity/megalinter/README.md

 ### Plugins management

-For linters less commonly used, Mega-Linters offers a plugins architecture so anyone can publish plugins
+For linters less commonly used, MegaLinters offers a plugins architecture so anyone can publish plugins

 ### Simplify architecture and evolutive maintenance